Franblueee/torchmil/README.md

 ## Contributing to torchmil

 We welcome contributions to **torchmil**!
-There several ways you can contribute:
+There are several ways you can contribute:

 - Reporting bugs or issues you encounter while using the library, asking questions, or requesting new features: use the [Github issues](https://github.com/Franblueee/torchmil/issues).
 - Improving the documentation: if you find any part of the documentation unclear or incomplete, feel free to submit a pull request with improvements.